 For mental health disorders such as schizophrenia, PTSD, depression, and anxiety, substances like alcohol and marijuana can exacerbate these problems.
 If you’re bipolar and take cocaine, this could worsen your usual symptoms of bipolar disorder.

 Self-medicating might lead to changes in the brain for predisposed individuals that cause them to develop more mental health problems.
-When these behaviors cause new issues to arise, it is counterproductive in eliminating the problems they intended to fix.
+When these behaviors cause new issues to arise, it is counterproductive to eliminate the problems they intended to fix.

 Finally, self-medicating prevents individuals from seeking the help they truly need, as they opt for quick fixes.
 It is damaging to the individual because it does not allow them to address the issue’s root.